GaloisInc/blt/README.md

 Finally, there is a stand-alone ILP solver included called `run_blt`.
 See the "Stand-alone Solver" section.

-The current version of BLT is 0.13.4, dated 2016-05-02.
+The current version of BLT is 1.0.0, dated 2016-08-18.

 ## Documentation

-Documentation (HTML) for the C/C++ library and the Haskell binding API can be found in `doc/c-api/html` and `doc/haskell`, respectively.
+Documentation (HTML) for the C/C++ library and the Haskell binding API can generated from source using [doxygen](http://www.stack.nl/~dimitri/doxygen/) (for the source code documentation of the C/C++ library) and by using `cabal haddock` to generate the Haskell source documentation.

-The C/C++ library API is documented in the file [blt.h].
+The C/C++ library API is documented in the file `blt.h`.
 For the Haskell API, see the BLT.Bindings module.

-Use [doxygen](http://www.stack.nl/~dimitri/doxygen/) to build the in-source documentation for the C/C++ library.
-Use `cabal haddock` to generate the Haskell source documentation.

 ## Installation and Usage